kba/hocr-spec/hocr-spec.md

 Alternative segmentations and readings are indicated by a `<SPAN>` with `class="alternatives"`.
 It must contains `<INS>` and `<DEL>` elements.
-The first contained element should be `<INS>` and represent the most probably interpretation, the subsequent ones `<DEL>`.
+The first contained element should be `<INS>` and represent the most probable interpretation, the subsequent ones `<DEL>`.
 Each `<INS>` and `<DEL>` element should have `class="alt"` and a property of either `nlp` or `x_cost`.
 These `<SPAN>`, `<INS>`, and `<DEL>` tags can nest arbitrarily.